dailybruin/sources/readme.md

 authentication and interfacing with the Source model respectively.

 Frontend files are stored in the `views` folder.
 This includes both the login and main pages (`login.html` and `index.html` respectively) as well as React components (in the `components/` directory).

+Note that test files are put in the same directory as the respective file they test and have the extension `.test.ts`.

 ## Contributing to Sources